METAcraft-KTH/minigame-datapack/README.md

 - `GLOBAL.time_alive` is used to detect players dying and respawning.
     - no variables in this objective.
     - this score is set to 0 when the player dies (or is in the respawn menu if `doImmediateRespawn` is false), and increments by 1 per tick while the player is alive.
-- `tnt.game` all dummy variables related to the game.
+- `tnttag.game` all dummy variables related to the game.
     - `?state` the game's current state.
     - `?timer` variable used to keep track of the gamestate's MAIN timer.
-- `tnt.config` all constant values referenced by the game.
+- `tnttag.config` all constant values referenced by the game.
 All of them should be defined in [load.mcfunction](/data/tnt/function/load.mcfunction).
     - `id` the unique ID used to identify the game, compared with `game.id GLOBAL` to see if the game should be running or not.
     - `state.*` control which values of `?state` correspond to which gamestates.
 Used by the main tick function.
     - `time.*` control how long the specified phase should last (MAIN timer).
 Used by each phase's tick function.
-- Additional `tnt.*` objectives can be created to suit the game's needs, just make sure they're namespaced with the `tnt.` prefix.
+- Additional `tnttag.*` objectives can be created to suit the game's needs, just make sure they're namespaced with the `tnttag.` prefix.

 #### Other constants